riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 title:      Paging and Sorting in Meteor - Part 2
 summary: It isn't the sexiest or most interesting of topics, but providing paging and sorting for tabular data is a common requirement when building out an application.
 In part 1 we implemented paging, in this post we'll add sorting.
 ---
-#CHECK IF CAN NOT USE 1 -1 FOR INITIAL SORT

 This is the second(ish) of a two part post on paging and sorting.
-In <a href="/paging-and-sorting-part-1/index.html" target="_blank">part 1</a> and  <a href="/paging-and-sorting-part-1a/index.html" target="_blank">part 1a</a> we looked at paging, now we'll add sorting.
+In <a href="/paging-and-sorting-part-1/" target="_blank">part 1</a> and  <a href="/paging-and-sorting-part-1a/" target="_blank">part 1a</a> we looked at paging, now we'll add sorting.

 If you'd rather grab the source code directly rather than follow along, it's available on <a href="https://github.com/riebeekn/paging-and-sorting" target="_blank">GitHub</a>.

 ##What we'll build
 By the end of this post we'll have updated our simple customer application to include sorting via click-able table headers.

-#REPLACE IF GET RID OF CUSTOMERS in route
 <img src="../images/posts/paging-and-sorting-part-2/app-done-part-2.png" class="img-responsive" />

 ##Creating the app
 If you followed along with part 1 and 1a you're all set.
 If not and you want to jump right into part 2, you can clone part 1a from GitHub as a starting point.

 ###Clone the Repo
-Note, if you aren't familiar with Git and / or don't have it installed you can download a zip of the code <a href="https://github.com/riebeekn/paging-and-sorting/tree/part-1a" target="_blank">here</a>.
+Note, if you aren't familiar with Git and / or don't have it installed you can download a zip of the code <a href="https://github.com/riebeekn/paging-and-sorting/archive/part-1a.zip">here</a>.

 #####Terminal
 {% highlight Bash %}